fmanclossi/TJBot-playbook/examples/Segrate_ASL2018/README.md

 * Copy [HTML_files](HTML_files) on students laptop.

+* add a sticker to each TJBot with its own IP ADDRESS.

 Students work in team up to 4 members with a dedicated TJBot.
 Smaller groups are better, of course.

 ## Step 1 - Introduce TJBot